Fox Fork Rebound Settings — Starting Clicks by Rider Weight

 What is "packing" in suspension?

-Packing occurs when rebound is too slow — the suspension cannot return fully between bumps and progressively compresses deeper into its travel.
+Packing occurs when rebound is too slow.
+The suspension cannot return fully between bumps and progressively compresses deeper into its travel.
 You lose the ability to absorb large hits.
 Signs: suspension feels harsh after a rough section, bike sits lower than normal mid-ride.

 Should fork and shock rebound be the same?